rust-lang/blog.rust-lang.org/posts/2019-09-18-upcoming-docsrs-changes.md

 ```
 docker pull rustops/crates-build-env
-docker run --rm -it rustops/crates-build-env bash
+docker run --rm --memory 3221225472 -it rustops/crates-build-env bash
 ```

-Once you're in a shell you can install [rustup] (it's not installed in the image), install Rust nightly, clone your crate's repository and then build the
+Once you're in a shell you can install [rustup] (it's not installed by default in the image), install Rust nightly, clone your crate's repository and then build the documentation:
-documentation:

 ```
-cargo doc --no-deps
+time cargo doc --no-deps
 ```

+To aid your testing these commands will limit the available RAM to 3 GB and show the total execution time of `cargo doc`, but network access will not be blocked as you'll need to fetch dependencies.

-If a dependency is missing, please [open an issue][crates-build-env-issue] on the Docker image's [repository][rustops/crates-build-env].
+If your project needs a system dependency missing in the build environment, please [open an issue][crates-build-env-issue] on the Docker image's [repository][rustops/crates-build-env] and we'll consider adding it.

 If your crate fails to build because it took more than 15 minutes to generate its docs or it uses more than 3 GB of RAM please [open an issue][docsrs-issue] and we will consider reasonable limit increases for your crate.
 We will **not** enable network access for your crate though: you'll need to change your crate not to require any external resource at build time.

+We recommend using [Cargo features] to remove the parts of the code causing build failures, enabling those features with [docs.rs metadata].

 ## Acknowledgements